 Have your Say about this Reading Activity!

 What are some of your favourite ESL reading activities?
+Have you tried this story timeline activity?
+We’d love to hear from you.
 Leave a comment below and share them with us!